-Moving water on rivers up to and including class I sections.
+Sections of rivers rated up to class I-II, where limited maneuvering in current may be required to avoid obstacles.
 A rapid class includes rapids at the lower and upper ends of the difficulty range, designated "-" and "+" respectively.

 A deep chute of water with well-defined eddy lines and no immediate hazards or risks below.
 Protected space is needed for on-land work with adequate shelter for inclement weather.